Trusted Innovation Since 1984

 The Willow Valley Communities story began with John and Florence Thomas, who, along with their son, Marlin, created a thriving hospitality business in Lancaster, which drew guests from across the nation.
 Enjoying the spirit of hospitality and beautiful surroundings, guests began to ask if the Thomas’ would consider building a senior living community.
 The seeds for Willow Valley Communities were planted, and the rest is history.

-Over 35 years later, Marlin Thomas, as Chairman of Willow Valley Living, and Chief Executive Officer, John Swanson, are leading the development and management of the communities with vision and innovation, while honoring the tradition established years before.
+Nearly 40 years later, Willow Valley Communities continues to grow with vision and innovation, while honoring the tradition established years before.

 Jump To A Decade: